soumyadip1995/tinyML/Readme.md

 - Working with a larger dataset.
 What are the prereqs in terms of the hardware we use

 - Can we do feature learning (Better models) (Higher or lower feature learning whichever one is feasible).
 Maybe autoencoders will work.
 (Task aware autoencoders).
 Look into autoencoders.
+Can we scale using Variational Autoencoders.
 - Aim for maximum returns.
 Better Policy optimization.
 Can we aim for better methods.

 - FLoating point operations.
 FP optimization.
 Achieving Higher FLOPs inspite of the memory constraints.

+- Can we figure out the drawbacks of the MCuNets.
+- Should we try something easier to deploy instead of starting with a custom model or using an off the shelf MCU.

 ### TO DO:

 - Read the paper on MCUnet:- [https://hanlab.mit.edu/projects/tinyml/mcunet/](hanlabmit).
 Study the full stack from scratch.
 - Learn more about Memory optimization.
+Keep in mind memory constraints.
-- Read about using datasets on Low power devices
+- Read about using datasets on Low power devices.
+- Come back to AVR memory.
+Look at the models it can support and what can we do for better optimization.
+- Object Detection using a Custom Model.
+Look into edge devices and try to use lesser layers if we are trying to perform detection on lower level features.